alcor-lab/TensorflowMaskRCNN/README.md

 # A Tensorflow Implementation of Mask-RCNN

-This repository contains an implementation of Mask-RCNN ased on the Matterport implementation.
-The network is fully developed in tensorflow 1.14 with no keras fuction inside.
+This repository contains an implementation of Mask-RCNN based on the Matterport implementation.
+The network is fully developed in tensorflow 1.14 with no keras function inside.

 ### Prerequisites